Divine-97/AFROBEAT-PROJECTS/README.md

 ![Image 28-05-2021 at 18 50](https://user-images.githubusercontent.com/81257331/120083085-4d695500-c0be-11eb-8651-fe07b003bc9d.jpg)

 This is a website for Afrobeat, a music genre which involves the combination of elements of West African musical styles such as fuji music and highlife with American jazz and later soul and funk influences.
-This website gives a breief understanding of Afrobeat.
+This website gives a brief understanding of Afrobeat.
 The site consists of 3 pages, a home page, top artsits page, music page.
-This website also consits of a footer secotion.
+This website also consits of a footer section.

 Check out Afrobeat Website [here](https://divine-97.github.io/AFROBEAT-PROJECTS/).